Financial Samurai

 I can check out all the pictures of the investment.
 Google easily shows what the surrounding area looks like.
 I can do more research online and talk to friends who live in the area.

-You should also check Fundrise, the creator of the private eREIT asset class.
+You should also check Fundrise, the best private real estate platform for all investors with only a $10 minimum.
+It is the creator of the private eREIT asset class.
 For most people, investing in a diversified eREIT is probably the best way to go to gain real estate exposure.
 It is less volatile than publicly-traded REITs and pays a steady dividend.
 In an inflationary environment, real estate is my favorite asset class.

 Finally, I don’t have to invest $400,000 cash in a project or go through all the paperwork of getting a loan.
 I can just invest $5K – $25K to gain exposure on an investment opportunity that is already pre-vetted.
 They won’t just except any type of deal on their platform because they have a reputation to care about.